grueneschweiz/imagery/README.md

 is done with the [canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) element.
 It's all bundled by [Webpack](https://webpack.js.org/) using [Laravel Mix](https://laravel-mix.com/).
 Have a look at the `package.json` if you want to dig deeper.
+[Browsersync](https://browsersync.io/) (which is provided by Laravel Mix) acts as reverse proxy in front of the app container.

 ### Tooling
 #### Docker Cheat Sheet